niels89/EloquentElks/README.md

 Here is how you can run the tests of each microservice, assuming your current working directory is the EloquentElks root folder:

- - Frontend: `yarn --cwd ./eloquent-elks-frontend test -- --coverage`
+ - Frontend: `yarn --cwd ./eloquent-elks-frontend test`
  - AirBnb API: `./eloquent-elks-airbnb-api/gradlew -p ./eloquent-elks-airbnb-api test`
  - POI API: `./eloquent-elks-poi-api/gradlew -p ./eloquent-elks-poi-api test`
  - Recommender API: `./eloquent-elks-recommender-api/gradlew -p ./eloquent-elks-recommender-api test`
- - POI Density API: `npm test --prefix ./eloquent-elks-poi-density-api -- --coverage`
+ - POI Density API: `npm test --prefix ./eloquent-elks-poi-density-api`

+The coverages of each microservice is available in the [Code Metrics](#code-metrics) section.

+For the frontend, we focused also on manual user acceptance testing, as it yields invaluable feedback regarding the usability of the application.
+Also, the frontend served for manual intergration testing, as it allows to call the microservices and verify if they work together properly.

 ## Continuous Integration